What is shared ownership?

 Stamp duty may be payable, depending on your circumstances and the price of the property you’re buying.

 You will have the choice of paying stamp duty for the full market value of the property or just for the share you are buying.
-If you pay stamp duty for the entire market value, you will not have any stamp duty to pay at a later date if you buy a greater share of the home.
-If you choose to pay stamp duty just for your share of the property, you will be required to pay any further payable stamp duty if and when you buy a larger share.
+If you pay stamp duty for the entire market value, you will not have any stamp duty to pay in the future if you buy a greater share of the home.
+If you choose to pay stamp duty just for your share of the property, you will be required to pay any further stamp duty if and when you buy a larger share.

 How long does shared ownership take to complete?